dojo/widget-core/README.md

 This function uses the widget instance's `diffProperties` function to determine whether any of the properties have changed since the last render cycle.
 By default `diffProperties` provides a shallow comparison of the previous properties and new properties.

-**Note** If a widget's properties contain complex data structures that you need to diff, then the `diffProperties` function will need to be overridden.

 The `diffProperties` function is also responsible for creating a copy (the default implementation uses`Object.assign({}, newProperties)` of all changed properties.
 The depth of the returned diff is equal to the depth used during the equality comparison.

 // example of depth

+**Note** If a widget's properties contain complex data structures that you need to diff, then the `diffProperties` function will need to be overridden.

 ##### Custom property diff control

 Included in `createWidgetBase` is functionality to support targeting a specific property with a custom comparison function.
 This is done by adding a function to the widget class with `diffProperty` suffixed to the property name.

-e.g. for a property `foo` you would add a function called `diffPropertyFoo`.
-(note that casing of the comparison function name is unimportant).
+e.g. for a property `foo` you would add a function called `diffPropertyFoo` (the casing of the comparison function name is unimportant).

 ```ts